ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 ## Build events

 It is possible to trigger other actions when a build starts, finishes, or fails.
-Notifications to your team's chat, triggering a deployment pipeline, monitoring your build.
+Notifications to our team's chat, triggering a deployment pipeline, monitoring our build.
 These are just a few examples.
 Cloud Build pushes build events to Pub/Sub on the `cloud-builds` topic.
-This topic is created automatically when you start using Cloud Build.
+This topic is created automatically when Cloud Build is used.

-You can easily create a subscription on this topic.
+We can easily create a subscription on this topic.
-There are two kinds of subscriptions you can use.
+There are two kinds of subscriptions we can use.
 The first one is a push subscription, which pushes the message to a HTTP endpoint you define.
 In this case messages are delivered the moment the event is published on the topic.